Murrieta Domestic Violence Attorney

-Law Offices of Catherine A. Schwartz: Effective Legal Representation
+Law Offices of Schwartz & Godbey: Effective Legal Representation

 Our team handles California domestic violence cases with care.
 We provide compassionate and understanding legal counsel and have more than 30 years of experience in criminal and family law.
 It’s essential to work with experienced legal counsel whether you suffer from domestic violence or need a criminal defense attorney for domestic violence accusations.
 We can help you file a restraining order or work to have one repealed.